garrandall/popular-music-data/tracks/po-pimp-do-or-die-twista.md

 Oh-oh, oh, ohoh

 Wooooh-ooahahhhohhhh!
-Do you wanna riiiiiiiiide with JP
+Do you wanna ride with JP
 Do or Die, whoahhhh-oahhhh..